 Turning the eggs during incubation helps prevent embryo death, unhealthy hatches, and the embryo from sticking to the membrane, which hinders development.

-A mother then turns her eggs several times every hour to make sure that her little ones get evenly heated.
-So turning eggs is a natural way for proper hatching and preventing problems.
+A mother then turns her eggs several times every hour to ensure that her little ones get evenly heated.
+Thus, turning eggs is a natural way to ensure proper hatching and prevent problems.

 At last, it is important to turn eggs at least five times within 24 hours, if possible once per hour.